Brand Ambassador Coordinator

 Thanks for checking me out.

 I'm Ally, a voracious writer, self-starter, copy editor, and content creator.
-For the past three years, I've used these skills to run allylayton.com—a freelance email marketing and content strategy firm for small business owners.
+For the past four years, I've used these skills to run allylayton.com—a freelance email marketing and content strategy firm for small business owners.

 Read more below, and please let me know if you have any questions.

 Well, here's the path that brought me to you.

 1. Studied English